Viper456/Splice/README.md

 23.01.23 |
 -fixed some issues with normalize.css;
--add responsive web design to new sections.
+-added responsive web design to new sections.

+27.01.23 |
+-removed normalize.css(reset styles) to _reset.scss.